Finnair Oyj – Annual report – 31 December 2021

 More detailed information about financial assets can be found in Note 3.2 and about interest bearing liabilities in Note 3.3.

-In the effectiveness testing of the Group’s hedge accounting, both cash flow and fair value hedging were found to be effective.
-Thus, as in the comparison year 2016, no inefficiency is included in the financial items for 2017.
-Financial income and expenses includes an identical amount of profit and loss for fair value hedging instruments and for hedged items resulting from the hedged risk.
-In 2017, financial expenses include the recovered loan to Nordic Regional Airlines in the amount of 1.8 million euros that was written down in 2014.
+In the effectiveness testing of the Group’s hedge accounting, both cash flow and fair value hedging were found to be effective at year end 2021.
+Thus, as in the comparison year 2020, no inefficiency is included in the financial items for 2021.
+The COVID-19 pandemic has continued to have a negative impact on Finnair’s business during the years 2020 and 2021; as a result, Finnair has discontinued the application of hedge accounting to the majority of its hedges related to jet fuel price risk and foreign exchange risk during the year 2020.
+The discontinued hedges are shown in profit and loss instead of other compherensive income.
+The remaining discontinued hedges matured during the last quarter of 2021.
+Financial income and expenses include an identical amount of profit and loss for fair value hedging instruments and for hedged items resulting from the hedged risk.

-In 2017, foreign exchange gains and losses recognised in financial expenses consist of net realised exchange losses of 12 million euro and net unrealised exchange gains of 12.1 million euro.
-During the year 2017, 9.5 million euros of interest expense was capitalised in connection with the A350 investment program (7.5).
-More information about the capitalised interest can be found in note 2.1 Tangible assets.
+In 2021, foreign exchange gains and losses recognised in financial expenses consist of a net realised exchange gain of 22.2 million euro and a net unrealised exchange loss of 44.9 million euro.
+In the financial year 2021, Finnair recognized an expense of 5.2 million euro from discountinued hedges and a gain of 11.6 million euro.
+During the year 2021, 1.4 million euros of interest expense was capitalised in connection with the A350 investment program (3.3) and due to one A350 leasing arrangement, 1.5 million euros of capitalised interest cost was written down resulting in an increase in interest costs amounting to 0.1 million euros.
+More information about the capitalised interest can be found in note 2.1 Fleet and other fixed assets.

 Other financial expenses include revolving credit facility and guarantee fees as well as interest and penalties related to taxes.